martijndeh/lego/README.md

 Lego.sql `SELECT * FROM users WHERE name = ${name}`;
 ```

 Lego does not do simple string concatenation.
 Instead, Lego creates parameterized queries.
-For example, the following statement is creates from the previous query:
+For example, the following query is created from the previous call:

 ```sql
 SELECT * FROM users WHERE name = $1